Have A Dental Emergency?

 If you are experiencing pain from abscesses, swollen gums, broken teeth, cavities, or braces please visit our office.
 Hillside Dental provides emergency dentistry in El Paso, TX.

 Have A Dental Emergency?
 We’re Here To Help

 At Hillside Dental, we know that accidents happen.
 So when they do, you need emergency dental care immediately.
 That’s why we’re available evenings, and weekends, for same-day and next-day appointments.
 We’ll even stay open late to provide the emergency dental help you need.
 Whether you’re suffering from an abscessed tooth root, toothache, chipped or cracked tooth, knocked-out tooth, infected gums, or a missing dental crown, we’re here to help—day or night.

 Schedule an Emergency Dental Visit

 What to Do When a Dental Emergency Occurs in El Paso

 Call us immediately at 915-500-3643!

-The first thing to remember is, stay calm.
+The first thing to remember is, to stay calm.
 There are many different types of dental emergencies that can happen, sometimes over a period of time, and sometimes they occur suddenly and without warning.
 This article will go over the different types of dental emergencies there are and what you can do about each one.

 When in extreme pain most people will immediately reach for a pain-relieving pill.
-However, aspirin and ibuprofen should NOT be taken during a dental emergency because they are anticoagulants which can cause excessive bleeding.
+However, aspirin and ibuprofen should NOT be taken during a dental emergency because they are anticoagulants that can cause excessive bleeding.
 To alleviate pain, take acetaminophen as directed on the packaging label.